SEED-platform/seed/docs/source/index.rst

 activity.

-The SEED application is written in Python/Django, with AngularJS, Bootstrap, and other javascript libraries used for the front-end.
+The SEED application is written in Python/Django, with AngularJS, Bootstrap, and other JavaScript libraries used for the front-end.
 The back-end database is required to be PostgreSQL.

 The SEED web application provides both a browser-based interface for users to